canalplus/rx-player/doc/api/Decryption_Options.md

 keeping the same one allows the RxPlayer to also keep the same cache (whereas changing `MediaKeySystemAccess` when changing contents resets that cache).

-Note that the current device has to be compatible to _ALL_ `sessionTypes` for that configuration to go through.
+Note that the current device has to be compatible with _ALL_ `sessionTypes` for that configuration to go through.

 #### Notes